-Far and away the largest number of support emails we receive for iSyncr WiFi have to do with connection issues.
-Our users will download and install the iSyncr WiFi Server on their computer, then open up their iSyncr WiFi App on their Android device and hit the Connect button, and... the host cannot be found.
+Far and away the largest number of support emails we receive for iSyncr over WiFi have to do with connection issues.
+Our users will download and install iSyncr Desktop on their computer, then open up the iSyncr app on their Android device and... the host cannot be found.

-We wrote the server and app code specifically to try and make it easy and painless for the Android app to auto-discover the host, and most of the time it works.
+iSyncr tried to make it easy and painless for the Android app to auto-discover the host, and most of the time it works.
 However, for users for whom it doesn't work right away, almost always it's a firewall issue, either on their wireless router or their computer.
 This guide is intended to show our users the optimal firewall configuration so that their Android device can easily talk to their PC.

 Follow these steps to configure your Windows Firewall in Windows 7: